 Push the boundaries of technology for global impact

-Our scientific application developers, software engineers, and similar career types have one thing in common: they’re people who are passionate about pushing the boundaries of scientific discovery; proactively combatting disease; enhancing security in our own community, across our nation, and internationally; and blazing a path forward for clean, sustainable energy.
+Our scientific application developers, software engineers, and similar career types have one thing in common: they’re people who are passionate about pushing the boundaries of scientific discovery; proactively combating disease; enhancing security in our own community, across our nation, and internationally; and blazing a path forward for clean, sustainable energy.

 Our work doesn’t get boring.
 Our developers create highly complex physics models, visualization codes, and other unique applications that are tailored to specific research requirements.
 They write scientific software applications that evolve predictive science, unlock nature’s secrets via materials science simulations, provide insight into global warming, and prepare for natural disasters.
 They also develop and integrate components, such as Web-based user interfaces, access-control mechanisms, and commercial indexing products, to create operational information and knowledge discovery systems.

 As valued contributors of multidisciplinary teams, our software, network, and applications specialists are part of a project’s entire lifecycle, from establishing the vision to developing the solution.
 The jobs are varied, but the common purpose is to develop and deploy production-quality software systems and networking solutions that enhance the nation’s security.
 For example:

 - Develop flexible, efficient, parallel frameworks for multiphysics codes on advanced computing platforms (including exascale platforms), as well as the analysis of the large data sets generated by these simulations.